 Hortsmann solar calendar time switch manufactured for latitude 56 degrees: an electro-mechanical time switch self-adjusting to sunrise and sunset times (GMT).
 There is an advance and retard mechanism which allows the switch to operate at preset times before or after sunset or sunrise.

 A device like this was used in nearly every lamp column in Edinburgh up until 1975 when they began to be replaced by photoelectric cells: they were still being used in 1995 in a small number of older columns.
 They were generally regarded as having a high degree of accuracy but there were cost and practical implications of their continuing use: (1) every switch needed to be reset following any power cuts of significant duration, (2) watchmakers were permanently employed to maintain and repair the mechanism.
-These mechanical time switches have now been largely superseded by electronic switches.
+These mechanical time switches have now been superseded by electronic switches.
 They are sought after quite avidly by some collectors.